Podcasts like Citation Needed

 Email ****@gmail.com

-Apple Rating 5/5Twitter 20 Avg Length 89 min Why they are Similar Both "No One Is Competent" and "Citation Needed" use humor to explore historical and factual topics, offering an educational yet comedic experience.
+Apple Rating 5/5Twitter 20 Avg Length 89 min Format Long form Why they are Similar Both "No One Is Competent" and "Citation Needed" use humor to explore historical and factual topics, offering an educational yet comedic experience.
 They share a common theme of dissecting and presenting history and knowledge with levity and wit, using storytelling to engage their audiences in intellectual yet entertaining discussions about past events and concepts.

 Get Email Contact